 WFD has been working in Tunisia since 2011.
 WFD’s programmes in Tunisia have engaged with the Tunisian Legislature on supporting constitutional drafting and strengthening the oversight and legislative and representative roles of the institution.
 WFD has also worked with the Tunisian political parties, at both party to party and cross-party levels, on women and youth leadership and has implemented efforts to strengthen the civil society on policy influencing and policy making.
 WFD’s most recent programme in Tunisia started on April 2021 and aims at making our knowledge and expertise available for the process of building an inclusive and participatory democracy laying on democracy values and rule of law.
 The on-going programme also has a focus on the benefits of sharing experiences, best practices and lessons learnt with regional and international counterparts.

 Our engagement in Tunisia is guided by the common vision that in democracies laying on rule of law, capable political and civil society institutions must meet the citizens needs by being (i) responsive to the public, (ii) transparent in how they operate, and (iii) effective and capable of contributing towards a stable and more prosperous society.

 Tunisia emerged from the Arab Spring as a beacon of democracy in the North Africa region.
-In 2011, following the end of President Zine El Abidine Ben Ali’s 24-year rule, the National Constituent Assembly was established and tasked with drafting the new Tunisian constitution.
+In 2011, following the end of President Zine El Abidine Ben Ali’s 23-year rule, the National Constituent Assembly was established and tasked with drafting the new Tunisian constitution.
 WFD’s initial engagement in Tunisia supported this important reform process.